-8. One of the unique aspects of your project is that you create something for someone else, using their grief experience.
+8. One of the unique aspects of your project is that you create something for someone else using their grief experience.
 I imagine this brings up a lot of amazing opportunities, but also a lot of challenges.
-What would you say are some of the best and some of the hardest things about creating for others.
+What would you say are some of the best, and some of the hardest things, about creating for others?

-I started this project to document people’s grief, but in the process of making these images I’ve realized that Grief Landscapes is as much about the relationships I’ve developed with the people whose stories I’m working with.
+I started this project to document people’s grief, but—in the process of making these images—I’ve realized that Grief Landscapes is as much about the relationships I’ve developed with the people whose stories I’m working with.
 It’s been an incredible, almost magical experience to make something for someone else in this context, and I think that’s because both of us are taking a chance.
 The people who answer my questions are making themselves vulnerable to me, and I’m making something for them based on a deeply personal experience.
 It’s always a risk for both of us, but in taking that risk and making that exchange, a connection is formed.
 And those connections are a big part of what Grief Landscapes has ended up being about—that people need to be less scared to talk about grief, and to connect and support each other more in the process.

 9. Creating is a unique process, because we create for ourselves but we also create for others.
 In the case of the Grief Landscapes project, what do you hope the grievers whose stories you work with will take from the images?
 What do you hope others who come across your project will take from it?

-I hope that the participants who share their stories with me feel heard and validated, and that the image I make resonates with them, and perhaps even illuminates something new for them.
+I hope that the participants who share their stories with me feel heard and validated, and that the image I make resonates with them and perhaps even illuminates something new for them.
 I’ve had incredible feedback so far, which is part of the reason that working on this project has been so rewarding.

-I see people coming across the project as two groups—people who have been bereaved, and those who haven’t.
+I see people coming across the project as two groups—those who have been bereaved and those who haven’t.
 For those who have, I hope Grief Landscapes helps them feel less alone, and that they see themselves and aspects of their experience reflected in the project somehow.
 For those who haven’t been bereaved, I hope it inspires them to be there for people who are grieving, and to not run away from the topic.
 I’ve received emails from both kinds of viewers of the project that tell me I’m helping to start new and important conversations.
 Grief is painful, but it’s also a normal, natural part of life.
 So my big hope is that Grief Landscapes will continue to find an audience, and help make grief more visible, less isolating, and a little easier to bear.